 Before you leave Pike Place, be sure you stop by to check out the gum wall in Post Alley.
 It is a little bit tricky to find – go down the ramp that’s to the left of the main entrance, and look for the Market Theater sign.
 Once you get to the bottom of the ramp, go left into Post Alley.
 If you get lost, ask anyone who works at Pike Place – they’ll direct you to the right place. 🙂

 The gum wall kinda happened on accident – people started sticking their gum to the wall as they waited in line outside the box office at the theater here.
 More and more people just kept sticking their gum here, and no matter how many times they tried to clean it off, the tradition seemed to just stick (heh heh, pun intended).
-So, after a while, they just gave up and it was declared a tourist attraction in 1999.
+After a while, they just gave up and it was declared a tourist attraction in 1999.

 In 2015, all the gum was cleaned off for the first time in 20 years, and over 2000 pounds (!!!) of gum were scraped off.
 Not long after, it was full of gum again – when I visited in 2016, it seemed like nothing had changed since the last time I was there!